hakobtp/blog/design_patterns/structural/1_Facade.md

 - **Reduce dependencies:** To decouple clients from subsystem classes.
 - **Improve readability:** To present a clear API for common tasks.

+## Consequences

+Pros:
+- Simplifies client code
+- Promotes loose coupling
+- Makes the system easier to test (mock the facade)

+Cons:
+- Can become a god object if overused
+- May hide subsystem capabilities that clients need in special cases
+- Adds an extra layer of indirection

+## Implementation Tips

+- Keep facades skinny: only include common methods for clients.
+- Do not let subsystems reference the facade.
+- Combine with the Factory pattern to control facade creation.
+- Consider versioning your facade if subsystems evolve.

 ---

 ## 📌 Explore More